Rashidun Caliphate: Beginning of the allowance

-Under this scale, Umar's son Abdullah ibn Umar received an allowance of 3,000 dirhams, while Usama ibn Zaid got 4,000.
+Under this scale, Umar's son Abd Allah ibn Umar received an allowance of 3,000 dirhams, while Usama ibn Zayd got 4,000.
 The ordinary Muslim citizens were given allowances of between 2,000 and 2,500.
 The regular annual allowance was given only to the urban population because they formed the backbone of the state's economic resources.
 The Bedouin living in the desert, cut off from the state's affairs and making no contributions to development, were nevertheless often given stipends.
 On assuming office, Uthman increased these stipends by 25%.